Srisanmathi/MySQL-MyDrive-Online-Offline-Syncing/README.md

-# MySQL-MyDrive-Online-Offline-Syncing-
+# MySQL-MyDrive-Online-Offline-Syncing
 Implementation of MyDrive (similar to Google Drive).
 Involves online and offline process

 Problem:
 You are asked to implement MyDride, the competition to Google Drive.
 The table, MyDrive, contains the information about the drive, in other words, the file system.

 The implementation contemplates two separate synchronization processes, one online and one offline.
 You, as the computer scientist and SQL expert, need to implement both processes.
-Hint: Synchronization means insert, update and delete.

-Offline process
 The offline process runs every time that the user connects its computer to the internet, populating MyDrive_Current_Status table.
 MyDrive_Current_Status has the same table structure as MyDrive.
 MyDrive_Current_Status will have the file system as it is at the time of connection.
 You need to implement a process to sync the table MyDrive based on the table MyDrive_Current_Status.

-Online process
+Online process:
 After writing the offline process, you will need to implement a trigger-based process to automate the synchronization in real-time.
 That means that every time that the file system gets changed, represented by MyDrive_Current_Status.
 MyDrive will be updated.

-Table definition
+Table definition:

 Create Table MyDrive(